 Anna Kendrick said on the Late Show with David Letterman: Episode #20.19 (2012) that she learned her audition song "You're Going to Miss Me When I'm Gone" performed with the plastic cup from a viral video.
 It was incorporated into the movie after the producers learned she already knew how to do it.

-Despite what Anna Kendrick's character claims in the movie, Vader (of Darth Vader) does not mean 'father' in German, but it does in Dutch.
-Both the Dutch 'vader' and the German 'Vater' are pronounced with the 'a' as in 'far', instead of the 'a' as in 'later'.
-In the German dubbed version of the film this was changed, and Kendrick says that Vader means 'father' in Dutch.
+Despite what Anna Kendrick's character claims in the movie, Vader (of Darth Vader) does not mean "father" in German, but it does in Netherlands Dutch.
+Both the Dutch "vader" and the German "Vater" are pronounced with the "a" as in "far," instead of the "a" as in "later."
+In the German dubbed version of the film, this was changed, and Kendrick says that Vader means "father" in Netherlands Dutch.

 At one point, while Beca is attending the activities fair and checking out the booth for the DJs (Deaf Jews), a spirited game of Quidditch (from the Harry Potter books and movies) can be seen going on in the background, including players straddling broomsticks and one player shouting, "Throw me the Quaffle!"
 Simulated Quidditch games have been enacted on a number of university campuses in recent years.

 When Beca enters the radio station for the first time, the station's frequency is written on the outside window (85.7), but DJ Luke's voice is heard in the background, saying the frequency is 95.7 ("...music for the independent mind").

 Kelley Jakle (Jessica) was an actual ICCA-winner in 2008 and 2010 with the USC SoCal Vocals.
 Ben Bram, who worked in the music department of the film, also won the ICCAs with the 2008 and 2010 USC SoCal Vocals.